-Fox News host and political commentator Tucker Carlson arrived to Hungary a few days ago to speak on the three-day youth festival organized by the conservative Hungarian educational institution, Mathias Corvinus Collegium.
+Fox News host and political commentator Tucker Carlson arrived in Hungary a few days ago to speak on the three-day youth festival organized by the conservative Hungarian educational institution, Mathias Corvinus Collegium.
 Carlson met prominent Hungarian politicians—including PM Viktor Orbán with whom he also made an interview—and visited the Hungarian-Serbian border fence system, which helped the country parry illegal migration.
 He is also broadcasting his show from Hungary this week.
 Probably the most famous American conservative TV figure’s visit has the solid purpose of examining why there is such bad news and hate among the leftist elite towards Hungary and its Prime Minister Viktor Orbán, who is being depicted as an authoritarian tyrant.

 Of course, leftist progressive international and domestic Hungarian media do their best at delegitimizing and dehumanizing Tucker Carlson himself and every step he makes and every meeting he participates in, especially with the Hungarian PM.
 These media are struggling to outbellow Carlson’s factual, in-person reports on the country and its people—which, of course, completely goes against their depicted picture of Hungary fabricated by their fake news—putting labels like “far-left wing”, “authoritarian”, “regime”, “dictator”, and “Trumpism” on everything and everybody near the TV host.

 ‘Those who meet PM Orbán can only be radical and far-right, populist and alt-right actors according to the left.